victorb1962/CSE341-Project2/readme.md

      http://localhost:3000/artwork
      http://localhost:3000/contact

-2. Test validation rules with:
+2. Test validation rules with (may have to do this from production):

    - GET / contact /
    - GET / contact / {id}